-With the rise of AR in the industry, companies will definitely be in search of designers who are well versed with creating AR interfaces and graphic overlays.
+With the rise of AR in the industry, we can only expect companies to be in search of designers who are well versed with creating AR interfaces and graphic overlays.
 Apart from that, the accessibility of inexpensive software like Google ARCore, Adobe Aero and Adobe XD makes it possible for almost anyone to start designing their own augmented experiences.

-It doesn’t take an expert to see that people all around the world are getting more and more familiar with VUI interaction.
+At the pace that digitalization is moving, it’s only logical to expect people all around the world to get more and more familiar with voice user interfaces.
 With popular and accessible voice command devices from brands like Google and Amazon, users can now interact with devices without touching them.

-With VUI becoming increasingly mainstream, we also expect to see more companies to implement it as part of their UX process.
+With VUI becoming increasingly mainstream, we will definitely see more and more businesses implement it in their product design.